 Essential 1: TIME

 Time is the first essential to growth.
 Time is constant.
 We have 24 hours a day, seven days a week, and 365 days a year.
 We can use each moment of each day to build trust or continue to damage it.
 However, over TIME, trust will grow when the relationship is HONEST.

 Galatians 6:9 (NLT) – So let’s not get tired of doing what is good.
 At just the right time we will reap a harvest of blessing if we don’t give up.

 Essential 2: THOUGHTS

 Our thoughts will play tricks on us.
-Many times trust is train-wrecked because of faulty thinking by one or both of the people in a relationship.
+Trust is often train-wrecked because of faulty thinking by one or both of the people in a relationship.
 Therefore, we must be active in confronting our faulty or toxic thoughts.
 What are your thoughts about?
-We might be having faulty thinking about ourselves, about our partner, or even about life itself.
-To work through our faulty thinking, we need to submit feedback from relationally safe people.
-That feedback will help us to recalibrate our thought process.
-At this step, you will want the help of friends of high character or the assistance of a coach/counselor.
+We might have faulty thinking about ourselves, our partner, or even life itself.
+We must submit to the feedback from relationally safe people to work through our faulty thinking.
+That feedback will help us to recalibrate our thought processes.
+At this step, you will want the help of friends of high character or the assistance of a life coach.

 Essential 3: FORGIVENESS

 Although third on the list, this might be first in priority.
 What’s more, forgiveness goes both ways.
-Both the person who violated trust needs to seek forgiveness, and the person who was hurt needs to forgive.
-Again, this process might require the help of a trained marriage coach or counselor.
+Both the person who violated trust needs to seek forgiveness and the person who was hurt needs to forgive.
+Again, this process might require the help of a trained marriage coach.

 Essential 4: TALK